 Keep in mind that you and your child’s other parent can agree to change the amount of child support paid- either upward or downward.
 If you all can negotiate and agree on a new amount, you have to draft a new set of final orders that reflect that change.
 A judge can review those new orders and sign off on them as long as it is determined that the change in child support is in your child’s best interests.

 More on child support to be posted in tomorrow’s blog

 If you have ever wondered when the responsibility to pay child support ends or if you also have to pay for your child’s health insurance as well as child support, please head on back to our blog tomorrow.
 We will cover this information and more with you all.

-In the meantime, if you have any questions about the material that we covered today please do not hesitate to contact the Law Office of Bryan Fagan.
+In the meantime, if you have any questions about the material that we covered today, please do not hesitate to contact the Law Office of Bryan Fagan.
 We offer free of charge consultations six days a week with one of our licensed family law attorneys.
-These consultations are a great opportunity to ask questions and receive feedback about your particular circumstances.
+These consultations are an excellent opportunity to ask questions and receive feedback about your particular circumstances.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce“